rumblefish71/piholemonitor-legal/privacy_en.md

 * **Processing:** Data is processed exclusively locally and is not sent to us or third parties.
 * **Legal Basis:** Legitimate interest (Art.
 6 para.
 1 lit. f GDPR) in the functionality of the app.

-### 3.2 Biometric Authentication (USE_BIOMETRIC)
+### 3.2 App Lock & Biometrics (USE_BIOMETRIC)
-You can optionally secure the app using fingerprint or face unlock.
+You can optionally secure access to the app.
+This uses the security methods configured on your device (e.g., fingerprint, secure face unlock, or PIN/pattern).
-* **Processing:** Verification is handled solely by the Android operating system.
-The app only receives a "Success" or "Error" signal.
-Biometric data never leaves your device's secure hardware (Art.
+* **Processing:** Verification is performed exclusively locally by the Android operating system (Android Biometric API).
+* **Data Privacy:** The app never has access to your raw biometric data (such as fingerprint images) or your PIN.
+We only receive a confirmation ("Success" or "Error") from the system.
+Biometric data never leaves your device's secure hardware storage (Art.
 9 GDPR).

 ### 3.3 Crash Reporting
 To improve app stability, you can choose to send an error report in the event of a crash.